Johannes Aventinus: Tutor

 Having studied at Ingolstadt, Vienna, Cracow and Paris, he returned to Ingolstadt in 1507 and in 1509 was appointed tutor to Louis and Ernest, the two younger brothers of William IV, Duke of Bavaria, all three the sons of Albert the Wise, the late duke of Bavaria.
-Aventinus retained this position until 1517, wrote a Latin grammar (Rudimenta grammaticae latinae; 1512) and other manuals for the use of his pupils, and in 1515 travelled in Italy with Ernest.
+Aventinus retained this position until 1517, wrote a Latin grammar (Rudimenta grammaticae latinae; 1512) and other manuals for the use of his pupils, and in 1515 traveled in Italy with Ernest.
 In his zeal for learning, he helped found the Sodalitas litteraria Angilostadensis, the "literary brotherhood of Ingolstadt", under the auspices of which several old manuscripts were brought to light; however, it soon ceased to exist (1520).

 Historian of Bavaria

 In 1517, William appointed him as Bavaria's official historian and commissioned him to write a history of the country.
-Many of the important authorities which Aventinus collected for this purpose have been preserved only in his copies.
+Many of the important authorities that Aventinus collected for this purpose have been preserved only in his copies.
 He embodied a critical treatment of them in a complete history of Bavaria, Annales Bojorum ("Annals of Bavaria").
 His condensed German version of it, the Bayerische Chronik, is the first important history in the German language.